UNINETTSigma2/documentation/hpc_machines/lumi.md

 application to `HIP` through the tools offered.
 Starting early with the porting effort is very important and will be supported by the EuroHPC CC team.

-NRIS is currently soliciting pilot users for LUMI-G participation.
-Interested users should contact [support@nris.no](mailto:support@nris.no).
-Since there is a limited number of pilots, users will need to dedicate some amount of time to get ready for pilot testing, however, NRIS will be available for help in porting applications to LUMI-G.

 Once LUMI-G is operational and pilot testing is completed, all interested users will be able to request access.
-Applications that can take advantage of GPU accelerators will see massive speed-ups on LUMI-G and NRIS will continue to aid in porting applications to this architecture.
+Applications that can take advantage of GPU accelerators will see massive speed-ups on LUMI-G and NRIS will continue to aid in porting applications to this architecture, see {ref}`here for more information about our GPU support <extended-support-gpu>`.

 ### Porting to accelerators
 Since LUMI-G is based on AMD GPU Accelerators, not all applications will be able